Enderbyte-Programs/Curses-Plus/README.md

 ## What's New?

-### Patch 2.3.1:
+### Patch 2.3.5:

--Add character limit to new input
+-Add ability to not include empty newlines in multiline text input

--Add more functionality

 ### Version 2.3: New Input